-As the application states, only two or three letters are required.
-There is no standardized form for these letters.
-The recommenders should simply convey (on formal letterhead, if possible) how long he/she has known the applicant and in what capacity, including relevant evaluative remarks.
+- The recommenders should simply convey how long he/she has known the applicant and in what capacity, including relevant evaluative remarks.

-While grades are given some consideration, the Admissions Committee uses transcripts primarily to gain a better sense of the applicant's background and specific areas of study.
-Applicants who do not have any undergraduate experience are eligible to apply to the Certificate program, and are required to submit high school transcripts.
+- While grades are given some consideration, the Admissions Committee uses transcripts primarily to gain a better sense of the applicant's background and specific areas of study.
+Applicants who do not have any undergraduate experience are eligible to apply to the Certificate program, and are not required to submit transcripts.

-This is one of the most important parts of the application and will be weighed equally against examples of work.
+- One of the most important parts of the application is the narrative statement and will be weighed equally against examples of work.
 The Narrative Statement should answer these basic questions:

 - Why do you want to be a filmmaker?
 What is your personal philosophy on the discipline to which you are applying and why is that discipline the one for you?